The globally recognised standard for IT professionals

 Note This certification will be withdrawn on 31 March 2017.
 When the certification is withdrawn, all individuals whose transcripts list this certification as active on or after 26 September 2016 will retain the active status.

 Find out about the replacement certification, MCSE: Productivity.

-Validate your expertise in creating a consistent communications experience for your organization and in connecting your colleagues to people around the world.
+Validate your expertise in creating a consistent communications experience for your organisation and in connecting your colleagues to people around the world.

 Earning an MCSE: Communication certification will qualify you for a position in network and computer systems administration.

 New exams covering Skype for Business are now incorporated into the MCSE: Communication credential.
 The new exams replace Lync Exam 336 and Exam 337, which are scheduled to retire soon after the Skype for Business exams are released.
-For more information, view the frequently asked questions, or see the lists of retired exams and retired certifications.
+For more information, view the frequently asked questions, or see the lists of withdrawn exams and withdrawn certifications.

 |Step||Title||Optional training||Required exam||Certification earned|

 |1||Managing Office 365 Identities and Requirements||Take course 347||Take exam 346|

 |2||Enabling Office 365 Services||Take course 347||Take exam 347|

 |3||Deploying Enterprise Voice with Skype for Business 2015||Take course 409||Take exam 333|